 Helping Canadians Move Funds

-Canadians are looking for digital alternatives in situations where they traditionally use cash or cheques, allowing secure and near-real time access to money while still practicing physical distancing.
+Canadians are increasingly looking for digital alternatives in situations where they traditionally use cash or cheques, allowing secure and near real-time access to money while still practicing physical distancing.
 Our analysis shows Canadians are using Interac e-Transfer in new ways, and many for the first time.
 Since the onset of rigorous physical distancing regulations associated with COVID-19, the platform saw a 62 per cent increase in first-time Interac e-Transfer users compared to the same time as last year.
-The month of April was also the first time the number of Interac e-Transfer transactions passed 60MM sends in a month.
+April 2020 was also the first time the number of Interac e-Transfer transactions passed 60MM sends in a month.
 And in April 2022, Canadians reached a money movement milestone — with Interac e-Transfer use surpassing more than one billion transactions over a 12-month period.

 From the gig economy entrepreneur to the small business owner to the large omnichannel retailer, Canadian businesses rely on Interac because our payment and money movement options are low-cost, secure, and based on good funds.

 In these uncertain times, we remain committed to maintaining low-cost solutions for Canadian businesses – and staying focused on providing our customers with convenient ways to accept payments or move their money anytime, anywhere.